LetsBashDE/twitch_hossa/README.md

 # When it failes
 If something goes wrong you can delete the channel.txt, clientid.txt and token.txt files that will be placed in the same directory as init.cmd and process.ps1.

+# License
+You are free to use this code and modify it by your own, but I would love to see a credit on it.